parveen-daffodil/au-interface-use/au-interface-terms.md

 ## Agreement

-This document describes an agreement between the Contractor and the Customer to use a website or mobile application.
-By installing or using the Service, the Customer agrees to follow the terms of this document.
+This document describes an agreement between the service provider and the customer to use a website or mobile device app.
+By installing or using the Service, the customer agrees to follow the terms of this document.

 ### Customer creates the Agreement by using the Service.